 When considering educational options for their kids, plenty of parents are drawn to Montessori institutions.
-The method of teaching has a pretty positive reputation, after all.
-But how much is a Montessori school tuition in general?
-The tuition cost can vary a lot depending on location, but it may be more affordable than you realize.
+The child-led method of teaching founded by Maria Montessori in the early 1900s, which encourages children to learn subjects at their own pace, has a pretty positive reputation, after all.
+But how much do Montessori schools cost?
+The tuition can vary a lot depending on location, but it may be more affordable than you realize.

 First, it's important to note that all Montessori schools are independently operated, so the tuition for each location can vary tremendously.
 Across the United States, a representative from the American Montessori Society tells Romper that the monthly breakdown for a Montessori program could look like this: $1,527 for infants, $1,214 for early childhood students, and $1,524 for secondary students.
 Region is a factor when it comes to rate.
 For example, students in the Northeast can expect tuition rates above the average, whereas those in the midwest or southeast regions can expect to pay a little less.
 Your child’s age and program schedule you elect (part time vs. full time) can also make a difference.